Here are the latest updates from the courts

 - Deborah Filby, 53, of London Road, Hilsea, admitted assaulting a police officer in George Street, Fratton, on February 9.
 Magistrates ordered Filby to pay £50 compensation.

-- George Williams, 23, of no fixed address, admitted having a knife in public and stealing power tools in Merton Road, Southsea, on February 10.
+- George Williams, 23, of no fixed address, admitted hacing a knife in public and stealing power tools in Merton Road, Southsea, on February 10.

 Magistrates imposed a community order with 20 days of rehabilitation activities.
 Williams must pay £140 compensation.